 News Orchard Beach Pavilion restoration meeting invites public to weigh in The 200,000-square foot structure was built in the 1930s.
 The landmark, deteriorating Orchard Beach Pavilion in seen in the Bronx on May 23, 2018.
 Photo Credit: Lisa L. Colangelo By Nicole Brown email@example.com @ncb417 Updated December 4, 2018 11:54 AM Print Share fbShare Tweet Email The city is asking Bronxites to weigh in on the $60 million project to restore the landmarked Orchard Beach Pavilion at a meeting Tuesday night.
 The 200,000-square foot pavilion, near Pelham Bay, was built in the 1930s and features large columns and observation terraces.
 But due to deterioration over time, portions of the structure have been closed to the public.
 The city seeks to repair the structure, add ramps and an elevator to make it accessible, put in new bathrooms and upgrade the electrical and mechanical infrastructure for concession and potential event space.
 The public is invited to share their ideas on the restoration at a meeting Tuesday at the Lehman High School on East Tremont Avenue and Hutchinson River Parkway at 6:30 p.m.
 With Lisa L. Colangelo By Nicole Brown firstname.lastname@example.org @ncb417 Nicole Brown is the Internet News Manager at amNY.com, covering local news since 2016.
 She has written for MSNBC.com and was editor-in-chief of NYU’s Washington Square News.
 Share on Facebook Share on Twitter More on this topic City takes key step in Orchard Beach Pavilion rehabilitationElected officials have pledged $50 million to renovate the structure.
-Comments Comments section is temporarily on hold.
-Here’s why.
+Comments We're revamping our Comments section.
+Learn more and share your input.